TrineMedina/RaceStats/README.md

 ## Setup Notes

-- Add a .env file in the root directory with a db URI: PG_URI
+- Add a .env file in the root directory with a db URI: PG_URIn

 ## Todo Notes